CURO: Curriculum Learning for Relative Overgeneralization: Introduction

-To validate CURO, we apply it to QMIX and evaluate its performance in partially-observable predator-prey tasks and challenging StarCraft Multi-Agent Challenge (SMAC)~\cite{samvelyan2019starcraft} benchmark tasks that both exhibit strong RO and require significant coordination among agents.
-Our experiments show that CURO, when applied to QMIX, can successfully overcome severe RO and outperform state-of-the-art multi-agent value-based methods.
-CURO is not tied to QMIX and can be readily applied to any other deep value-based MARL methods.
+To validate CURO, we apply it to both value-based and policy gradient MARL methods.
+For the former, we apply CURO to QMIX and evaluate its performance in partially-observable predator-prey tasks and challenging StarCraft Multi-Agent Challenge (SMAC)~\citep{samvelyan2019starcraft} benchmark tasks that both exhibit strong RO and require significant coordination among agents.
+For the latter, we apply CURO to HATRPO and HAPPO~\citep{kuba2021trust} and evaluate their performance on the Multi-Agent MuJoCo~\citep{peng2021facmac} benchmark.
+Our experimental results show that, when applied to QMIX, HATRPO, and HAPPO, CURO can successfully overcome severe RO, achieve improved performance, and outperform baseline methods.

+Our aim in this work is \textit{not} to propose new curriculum learning algorithms for MARL.
+The novelty of our work lies in the novel use of curriculum learning to enable a variety of MARL algorithms, including both value-based and policy gradient methods, to overcome RO more efficiently and reliably than existing methods in both discrete and continuous cooperative tasks.
+Additionally, CURO is general and can be readily applied to other value-based and policy gradient MARL methods.